nick-otter/nick-otter.github.io/_posts/2020-12-22-shortcuts I use to make linux easier.md

 **Move cursor by word instead of letter**<br>

-To go to the left..
+To the left..
 ```
 $ ctrl <left arrow key>
 ```
-To go to the right..
+and to the right..
 ```
 $ ctrl <right arrow key>
 ```